 Free Primary Source Materials For Social Studies Teachers.
 CIVICS RENEWAL NETWORK.
 Free Lesson Plans and Games for Learning Civics.

 What's Wrong with This Picture?
 A Map of the World Share with the class the 1482 World Map from 1492: An Ongoing Voyage, a link from the EDSITEment-reviewed website American Memory.
-Compare the map to a contemporary world map.
 Lost King of the Maya.
 Welcome to the companion Web site to "Lost King of the Maya," originally broadcast on February 13, 2001.

 Do you like fruits?
 Do you like vegetables?
 Where do you get your fruits and vegetables?
 Have you ever wondered where those fruits and vegetables come from?
-Have you ever wondered how fruits and vegetables get to your store?
 Hawaiian Economics: Barter for Fish & Poi.
 Hawaiians Love 'Fish and Poi!

 ' Many Hawaiians loved to eat fish and poi.
 Salted dried fish or fresh fish served with poi (made from mashed taro) were a delicious part of the Hawaiian diet.
 Old Business, New Business.
 Activity 1 The web site Business Then and Now introduces students to some long-ago occupations in which people specialized.

 Ironically, that specialization might have lead to the person's surname.
 Your teacher will divide you into groups and give you a title from the heading, "Business Then and Now. " Read about the history and changes in your business and be ready to share that information with your class.
 Be sure you can tell if this business offers goods or services.
 EconEdLink- Widget Production.
 The Write Stuff.
 Write Stuff Use this sheet to search the following Web sites for research.